Turningl/PFA_pytorch/README.md

 This repository is an implementation of Pytorch version of __Projected Federated Averaging (PFA)__ algorithm.

-In this repository, I have implemented __FedAvg, PFA, PFAplus alogorihtms__.
+In this repository, I have implemented __FedAvg, PFA, PFAplus__ alogorihtms.

 ## Getting Started